MicrosoftDocs/customer-voice/fp-docs/share-survey-template.md

 # Share a survey as a template

 It's easy to share a survey as a template so that other people in your organization can duplicate it and use it as their own.
 When you make a copy of a survey, the copy exists in your profile.
 When you share a survey as a template, you create a special link that allows others to duplicate the survey in their own profile, where they can make changes to it.

-Also, when you share a survey as a template, only the structure of the survey is duplicated.
+Wen you share a survey as a template, only the structure of the survey is duplicated.
 No existing response data is carried over to the new survey.

 To share a survey as a template: